Chapter 2· Turning Signs (Contents) References blog

 You can't tell a truth without using symbols, but symbols also make it possible to lie, and to propagate lies.
 When external guidance systems are invested with authority and established as institutions (churches, states, corporations and so on), the scope and consequences of deception can be vastly magnified.
 The propaganda campaign which sold the nuclear arms race to a gullible public, for instance, was only one example of the gospel of growth and consumption incessantly preached through the corporate media.

 More recently, thanks to their success at targeted advertising, “social media” have taken over most the propagandizing work from the old “mass media.”
 The algorithms devised for this purpose act as reinforcing loops, fostering the growth of “echo chambers” in which the conversation is increasingly divorced from reality.
-All of this follows naturally from the ascendancy of symbolic systems.
+All of this follows naturally from the ascendancy of linguistic systems.
 No wonder the linguist Dwight Bolinger, around the same time that the cruise missile appeared, published a book entitled Language, the Loaded Weapon.
 But he didn't anticipate how the technology of the internet would escalate the “culture wars” of the 21st Century.

 The potential of symbol systems to be weaponized was already hinted at in a 2500-year-old pun by Heraclitus: